Trickery, defense help No. 22 Florida edge No. 5 LSU 27-19

 He thanked Jesus, his parents, his former teammates and then Gator nation.

 Tebow was back on the field at halftime, recognized as part of the 2008 national championship team.
 As players gathered for a group photo, they begged Tebow to get front and center.
-He politely declined several times.
+He politely declined.

+"I saw him before the game," Mullen said.
+"Tim was ready to go now.
+He was ready to buckle it up and go now.
+He had that look in his eye.
+He was ready to play."

 POLL IMPLICATIONS

-LSU surely will drop, probably out of the top 10 considering early-season wins against Miami and Auburn don't look nearly as good now.
+LSU surely will drop, probably out of the top 10 considering earlier wins against Miami and Auburn don't look nearly as good now.
 Florida will move into the top 20.

 UP NEXT